 Take a Snap

 Content posted with captivating images is statistically more engaging than that made up of text only.
 If you have a relevant image that you can attach to your social media posts, do it.
 Your image will capture the eye of the serial scroller, enticing them to check out what you have on offer.
+Even better if now and again those pictures are behind the scenes, or even a photo of you!!
+Say whaaaat?!
+Yes people care about the person behing the camera.

 Video is here to stay and is getting more and more popular.
 From Facebook Lives, Instagram Stories and even Linkedin now, social media platforms and their new algorithms are rewarding those who use it.
 Those who have Facebook groups are finding there is an increase in engagement and even people joining their groups when they create more video content.
 So you know what to do, get over your fear and go live!